 In my view, technology is best served up with a heaping side of science.
 This is especially true when it comes to computer security where a distinct absence of science is a problem.

 I began my career at Reliable Software Technologies (Cigital) in 1995 as a research scientist, and the early days of Cigital Labs are still close to my heart.
 I spent most of my 21 years at Cigital helping run things and advising other businesses on technology issues.
 Though I remain active in the computer science research community and interact closely with academics all over the world, I am best known as an active technologist in the corporate world.
 Cigital was acquired by Synopsys in 2016.
+I stopped working for Synopsys in 2019.

 My approach during graduate school at Indiana University way back in the day was to master a subject by publishing a set of peer reviewed articles.
 Neural networks, genetic algorithms, case-based reasoning, robotics, and Doug Hofstadter’s models were all important targets.
 When I first started working in computer security I did the same publishing thing.
 But the world has changed since then, and so have I.